sigsum/sigsum-go/doc/tools.md

-A submitter public key file is specified as input to the sigsum-submit and sigsum-verify tools, and can include options on the same form that is used for the `authorized_keys` file for sshd.
+A submitter public key file is specified as input to the sigsum-submit and sigsum-verify tools, and can include options on the same form that is used for OpenSSH's `.authorized_keys` file.
 To specify a policy name, the option sigsum-policy="policy-name" can be used.
 For the sigsum tools, if neither of the `-p` or `-P` input options were given and a sigsum-policy="policy-name" option is found inside the submitter public key file, then that policy name is used.

 Example: a submitter public key file that contains the following